RunestoneInteractive/thinkcspy/_sources/GUIandEventDrivenProgramming/12_model_view_controller.rst

 * A user clicked on something on the left frame.
 * The user wants to start a new game.
 (The user clicked on the "Start" button.)
 * The user wants to stop playing a game.
-(The user clicked on the "Stop button.)
+(The user clicked on the "Stop" button.)
 * The user wants to quit the application.
 (The user clicked on the "Quit" button.)

 The *controller** needs to recognize these events and send them to appropriate